LAMDASZ-ML/TabFSBench/README.md

 **2. Shifted features’ importance has a linear trend with model performance degradation.**
 <img src="./img/decrease_sum.png"  width="1000px">
-We use $\Delta$ (described in equation $\Delta  = \frac{(metric_i- metric_0 )}{metric_0}$) to measure the performance decrease.
+We use $\Delta$ (described in equation~\ref{delta_equation}) to measure the model performance Gap $Delta$.
 Sum of shifted feature set's correlations refers to the sum of Pearson correlation coefficients of shifted features.
-Notably, performance decrease and sum of shifted feature set's correlations demonstrate a strong correlation, with a Pearson correlation coefficient of $\rho$ = 0.7405.
+Notably, model performance Gap $Delta$ and sum of shifted feature set's correlations demonstrate a strong correlation, with a Pearson correlation coefficient of $\rho$ = 0.7405.

 **3. Model closed-environment performance correlates with feature-shift performance.**
 <img src="./img/id-fs.jpg"  width="1000px">